weltliteratur/blog/_drafts/2022-11-17-vossian-antonomasia-extraction.markdown

-For the training of neural networks, we [annotated our VA dataset](https://github.com/weltliteratur/vossanto/tree/master/frontiers) on the word-level, that is we marked for each word in 3,066 sentences whether it is part of source, target, or modifier or does not belong to a VA at all.
+For the training of neural networks, we [annotated our VA dataset](https://github.com/weltliteratur/vossanto/tree/master/frontiers) on the word-level, that is we marked for each word in 3,066 sentences whether it is part of a source, target, or modifier or does not belong to a VA at all.

 We then used the BERT base model and fine-tuned it with the annotated